There are three basic parts to submitting an application:

 After the application has been determined to be free of all deficiencies, it may require additional review, such as a site visit or an approval from HHSC.

-If any of your information changes before your revalidation date, you must update your enrollment record by submitting a File Maintenance request through Provider Information Management System (PIMS) or through a Provider Information Change form.
+If any of your information changes before your revalidation date, you must update your enrollment record by submitting a Maintenance request through the Provider Enrollment and Management System (PEMS).

 Important: You must complete the revalidation process by the deadline.
 If you don’t complete the revalidation process by the deadline, you will be disenrolled from all Texas health care programs and your claims and prior authorization requests will be denied.
 You must submit a re-enrollment application, and you won’t be able to submit claims or prior authorization requests during the re-enrollment process.